gnosis/dappcon-website/src/pages/tickets.md

   thirdCol:
     cta: CONTACT US
     description: >-
-      Work 1 out of 3 days and enjoy the full conference for the remaining days!
+      Work 1 out of 3 days and enjoy the full conference for the remaining days!  &nbsp
-      &nbsp; &nbsp; \

         Contact us at volunteer@dappcon.io for more informations
     isActive: true
     isMintbase: false
     title: BECOME A VOLUNTEER